-Offering online learning is the first step to digitizing L&D, and it’s less expensive—and often more effective—than classroom learning.
+Offering online learning is the first step to going digital.
+It’s less expensive—and often more effective—than classroom learning.
 Online learning can also help move the needle on key business outcomes.
 According to the recent Udemy for Business State of the ROI of Learning report, 67% of companies using online learning as their main L&D source observed higher productivity or faster onboarding time.
-And after adding online learning, 64% of companies said employee engagement and satisfaction increased.

-An additional benefit of online learning platforms like Udemy for Business is the ability to use machine learning to make personalized recommendations.
-This appeals to a substantial number of L&D professionals, with 31% of organizations planning to add AI, machine learning, and algorithms to personalize learning in the next few years, according to our 5 Workplace Learning Trends & 5 Predictions for 2019 report.
-Personalization can help employees navigate skills progression and see which hot new skills are trending.
-Udemy for Business’ Smart Recommendations uses the data of 30 million learners on Udemy worldwide to power what learners should learn next.
+Moreover, what’s powerful about digital learning platforms like Udemy for Business is the ability to use machine learning to make personalized recommendations at scale.
+31% of L&D leaders are planning to add AI, machine learning, and algorithms to personalize learning in the next few years, according to our 5 Workplace Learning Trends & 5 Predictions for 2019 report.
+Udemy for Business’ Smart Recommendations engine uses the data of 30 million learners on Udemy worldwide to power what learners should learn next.
 By analyzing billions of learning interactions unique to our platform as well as individual behavior, we can deliver smarter, personalized learning recommendations for each employee.
 See Why Personalization Is the Future of L&D to learn more.

 This means instead of manually compiling learning paths, L&D can rely on algorithms to curate the right courses for employees to learn next.
 For example, employees who take an Amazon Web Services certification (AWS) course, might be served up AWS Lambda (serverless) or other related AWS courses that are trending.
 Find out more about how Udemy for Business can personalize learning at scale for your organization.

-Digitizing your L&D offering means you empower employees to learn when and where it’s convenient for them, and mobile learning is the ideal format for this type of learning.
+Mobile learning is another way to digitize your L&D offerings and offer learning on the go or on the job.
 In a recent Harvard Business Review article, Josh Bersin writes, “Learning in the flow of work is a new idea: it recognizes that for learning to really happen, it must fit around and align itself to working days and working lives.
 Rather than think of corporate learning as a destination, it’s now becoming something that comes to us.”

 Taking employees out of the work environment for learning—and removing the real-life context—can be inefficient and ineffective.
 This was the case at Home Depot, where store associates had to sit in an office to take course modules.
 Not only did they spend hours away from the sales floor (which the company saw as lost labor hours), but the learning wasn’t tied to the context of their job, which meant retention and engagement were low.
 By creating an in-aisle mobile learning experience, Home Depot was able to accelerate learning in the moment of need and on the job.

 Mobile learning can also help familiarize employees with a new work environment and speed up the onboarding process.
-Shelley Osborne, Head of L&D at Udemy, introduced Udemy Go, a mobile Augmented Reality app that encourages new hires to explore their office and interact with coworkers in different departments.
+At Udemy, we introduced Udemy Go, a mobile Augmented Reality app that encourages new hires to explore their office and interact with coworkers in different departments.
 Learn more about both Home Depot and Udemy’s approach to mobile learning in How Digital Transformation is Disrupting Learning.

-Experience APIs or xAPIs allow new and different tools to work together and share data.
+The one advantage of going digital is that it’s easy to track all the learning interactions that happen on a computer.
+Experience APIs or xAPIs allow new and different digital tools to work together and share data.
 The term API (application programming interface) refers to a library of programming functions that developers can use to integrate two or more separate software applications.
-Experience APIs empower L&D managers to integrate and track all the different kinds activities employees do along the path to learning a new skill while on their computers—from collaborating on social media, learning online, and reaching milestones on simulated games to performing actual new tasks.
+Experience APIs empower L&D managers to integrate and track all the different kinds activities employees do along the path to learning a new skill while on their computers—from collaborating on social media, learning online, and reaching milestones on simulated games.
 APIs bring the concept of continuous learning to life by making it possible to see the entire arc of an individual’s learning, not just the one time they came to class.

 The digital transformation also makes it much easier to measure the impact of L&D programs.
 A recent Capital H blog post put it this way: “The desire for a more accurate and reliable measure of learning’s effect on business outcomes is not new, but access to the data points to create it is.
 And now it’s more than just desire—we live in an evolving reality that makes measurement an imperative.”